-Criminal Defense Lawyers in Westminster, MD
+Criminal Defense Lawyer in Maryland

 It is crucial that you pick a dedicated, experienced criminal defense attorney when you are facing charges.
 Located in Westminster, MD, the team at McFadden Law Offices is passionate about helping our clients by representing their rights throughout the entire legal process including the arrest, trial, sentencing, and post-conviction matters.

 We have experience handling bail reviews, criminal jury trials, bench trials, plea hearings, sentencing hearings, and post-conviction matters, both at the District and Circuit Court levels, in Carroll County, Baltimore County, Howard County, Frederick County, Harford County, and Baltimore City.
 Our firm provides representation in all areas of criminal law including misdemeanors like minor theft charges, drug possession, and 2nd-degree assault to felonies like robbery, drug distribution, 1st-degree assault, and use of a weapon during a crime of violence.
 Whether you need a Howard County criminal defense attorney or a Baltimore County criminal defense attorney, you can count on our law firm for representation.

 Criminal charges can be daunting, and it is essential to treat them seriously.
 Do not delay in contacting an attorney to represent you and protect your rights.
 During your free initial consultation, we listen to the details surrounding your case and help you to explore your legal options.
 We understand the long-term ramifications that a criminal record can have on our clients’ livelihoods, and the impact it can have on their family, children, loved ones, and job.
 We are knowledgeable, tenacious, and diligent, and determined to achieve the best outcome for you.
 Contact us today to discuss your case.